Health and Medical Information

 Students who require only the administration of medication during the school day will have a Physician’s Authorization for Prescription Medication at School properly filled out, signed and on file in the school office.

-Medication should be in the original labeled container.
+Medication should be in the original labeled container and all over the counter medication must be in a brand new unopened bottle or container.
 It is the parent/guardian responsibility to: replace expired medication (no expired medication will be given); provide refills in the new original container when needed; transport medication to and from the school office; and pick it up at the end of the school year.
 The school does not store medicine over the summer.

 If an emergency arises before receipt of student-specific medical interventions, treatments or medications, the school district policy and basic first aid procedures will be followed, 911 will be called if deemed necessary.